 While opinion is totally subjective and in the mind of the beholder, in the same way that a footballer can occasionally fluff a shot, then a musician can also score their equivalent of an own goal.

+The less than impressive albums on this list have generally been derided by both fans and critics.
 In most cases, these recordings were made by established acts with sure-fire reputations at the height of their career; or they were part of a well orchestrated and much vaunted comeback.

 But as can be expected with the highs and lows of the music industry, a number were produced during difficult periods in an artist’s creative dynamic following personnel changes or record company pressures.